artspb/weight-interceptor/http/README.md

 * the binary from the previous step: `./intercept`
 * the sources: `go run weight-inteceptor-http`

+## Configuration

+In a single-user environment, no special configuration is required.
+If several people are using a scale, it might make sense to add `data/users.txt` that's intended to provide a mapping between users and their weight.
+The file format is simple.
+Each line should contain a username and their weight range separated by a space.
+For instance, `jack 80 100`.
+Such file can be created even for a single user.
+If it's absent, the name `default` is used.

+## Data processors

+### Raw data

+The processor stores a raw request that contains weight to `data/data.txt`.
+It can serve as a backup.
+Also, it doesn't split data between users.
+A post-processing is required to extract timestamp and weight.

+### CSV

+The processor creates a CSV file for each user.
+It can be easily read by humans without additional manipulations with data.
+The CSV files are located under `data` and named after users, e.g., `jack.csv`.

+### Google Fit

+An additional configuration is required to start using this data processor.
+First, one need to create an app and register an OAuth client according to [this instruction](https://developers.google.com/fit/rest/v1/get-started).
+The only required permission is `fitness.body.write`.
+The credentials have to be placed under `data/credentials.json` (the file can be downloaded from [Google Console](https://console.cloud.google.com/apis/credentials)).
+Second, one has to authenticate each user, e.g., `interceptor fit jack`.
+The procedure is interactive and requires opening a URL and pasting a token.
+The token is then stored in a JSON file, e.g., `data/jack.json`.

+The processor sends weight to a corresponding Google Account.
+If the procedure fails, it stores the data and performs a retry next time the weight arrives.
+Additionally, the retry is performed on the application start.

 ## Communication protocol

 Web Box sends a GET request in the following form every ten seconds.